 Build Inspiration:

-I had a book on Desert Storm operations with a photo of a MH-60G in theater camouflage (FS 33711 Tan base with FS 30117 Brown) which I thought would make a fitting subject for the display shelf.
-It would be a nice contrast to the standard UH-60 Blackhawk that I also had in the stash.
-I assumed that I would build the UH-60 first, as I had that kit already for a few years... but inspiration trumps older stock every time. ;)
+I had a book on Desert Storm operations with a photo of a MH-60G in theater "desert" camouflage as a reference point.
+I thought this would make a fitting subject to add to my Gulf War display shelf.
+It would also be a nice contrast to the standard dark-helicopter green-drab UH-60 Blackhawk that I also had in the stash.
+I probably should have built the UH-60 first, as that kit was in the stash for quite a few years... but current inspiration seems to win out over building older stock every time. ;)

 Heads-Up Report: